rey-hossa/Counter-Project/README.md

 ![Alt text](counter.JPG "image")

+This project is a simple counter application with no particularly advanced functions, but with an attractive and minimal design.

 ## Getting Started
 To Starting using this Application, download the project and open the file "counter.html" on your favourite browser.